-Like nothing you've tried before, Memelos Recipe (Lollipops Filled with Coconut Fudge) is made of a hard caramel cover and coconutty inside.
+Like nothing you've tried before, memelos (Dominican lollipops filled with coconut fudge) have a hard caramel cover and coconutty inside.
+A classic favorite of children and adults.

-These lollipops were kids' favorites a couple of decades back, although they didn't seem to be so common in my hometown.
+These coconut lollipops were kids' favorites as an after-school treat some decades ago, although they didn't seem to be so common in my hometown.
 I found them more often when I was living in Santo Domingo, and never missed the chance to buy a couple because it might be a while until I found another vendor to satisfy my cravings.

-A few years ago I decided to add the recipe to our site, and to be honest I had to make up the recipe, as I couldn't find anyone who knew how to make them.
-This is not something people make at home.
-In the course of my research, though, I found an interesting piece of information: these are called memelos, cacos or churumbeles.
-Or perhaps it's a regional name.
+In the course of my research, though, I found an interesting piece of information: these red Dominican lollipops are called memelos, jicacos, cacos or churumbeles.
+Those are regional names.
 I just knew them as caramelos rellenos de dulce.

-More often than not the ones I bought were filled with dulce de leche, or milk fudge, but at least once I found one filled with coconut and milk fudge, it totally blew my mind.
+More often than not the ones I bought were filled with dulce de leche, or milk fudge, but sometimes made into these coconut lollipops, and those are by far my favorites.

 Preparing them turned out easier than I originally imagined, and best of all, you can get more than a dozen from the ingredients listed.
 So how about you wrap them in some pretty film, tie a pretty ribbon and go spreading some sweetness and love amongst friends and co-workers?